 A very serious side effect of hernia surgery is a wound infection.
 Many steps are taken preoperatively to try to avoid this complication including thorough skin preparation prior to surgery and surgical antibiotic prophylaxis.
 Patients are instructed to keep the incision site clean and dry.
 Even when all the proper steps are taken to prevent infection, infections still can occur.
 The treatment for wound infection is often opening up the incision site to allow for drainage and antibiotics.

 Post-operative bleeding from the incision site can be a potential complication of surgery.
 This is more common with open surgery than with laparoscopic surgery due to the size of the incision.
-Surgeons use a variety of techniques in the operative room to acheive hemostatis or control of bleeding.
+Surgeons use a variety of techniques in the operative room to achieve hemostatis or control of bleeding.
 These techniques include electrocautery, direct pressure, tying off bleeding vessels and a variety of products that help increase blood clotting such as Surgicel.

 Injury to Bowel